 Introduction of Huang Di Nei Jing, or Huangdi's Internal Classic.

-✵Huang Di Nei Jing, or Huangdi's Internal Classic, also known as Huangdi's Internal Canon (the Yellow Emperor's Internal Canon, or the Yellow Emperor's Internal Classic), the oldest and greatest classic extant in China, with its authorship ascribed to the ancient Emperor Huangdi (2698-2589B.C.).
-The book consists of two parts:Su Wen, or the Plain Questions, and Ling Shu, or the Spiritual Pivot or Divine Axis, the latter is also known as the Canon of Acupuncture.
+✵Huang Di Nei Jing, or Huangdi's Internal Classic, also known as Huangdi's Internal Canon (the Yellow Emperor's Internal Canon, or the Yellow Emperor's Internal Classic), is the oldest and greatest extant classic in China.
+Its authorship is ascribed to the ancient Emperor Huangdi (2698-2589 B.C.).
+The book consists of two parts:Su Wen, or the Plain Questions, and Ling Shu, or the Spiritual Pivot or Divine Axis.
+The latter is also known as the Canon of Acupuncture.

-☯黄帝 (Huáng Dì, the Yellow Emperor),岐伯 (Qi Bo), etc.
+☯黄帝(Huáng Dì, the Yellow Emperor), 岐伯(Qi Bo), etc.

 Edition age:

-not later than Warring States Period
+not later than Warring States Period.

 Introduction of Huang Di Nei Jing.